SlimBloodworth/html-email-template-two/README.md

 ## Overview

-- This is an HTML email template.
+- This is an HTML email template used to facilitate a workshop.
+- More detailed instructions and information can be viewed in the [notes.txt file](./notes.txt).

 ### The challenge